Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation: Conclusion

 \section{Conclusion}

-We identify one practical challenge in deciding the early-stopping time of the scene segmentation domain adaptation task.
+~ We identify one practical challenge in deciding the early-stopping time of the scene segmentation domain adaptation task.
 To address this limitation, we propose an efficient bootstrapping solution, AdaBoost Student, to learn the scalable model by aggregating ``weak'' models.
 The main idea underpinning AdaBoost Student is to leverage the model discrepancy during training.
 Specifically, AdaBoost Student adopts one adaptive data sampler and explicitly facilitates learning complementary models in a coherent manner.
 Thus, AdaBoost Student can efficiently converge to one robust final model and prevent over-fitting.
 As a result, we have achieved consistent improvements and competitive results on three benchmarks, including two synthetic-to-real benchmarks and one cross-city benchmark.
 In the future, we will continue to investigate the usage of Adaboost Student and apply it to other fields, such as medical images, to obtain the model with good generalizability.

-\begin{IEEEbiography}[{ }]{Zhedong Zheng} received the B.S. degree in computer science from Fudan University, China, in 2016.
-He is currently a Ph.D. student with the School of Computer Science at University of Technology Sydney, Australia.
+\begin{IEEEbiography}[{ }]{Zhedong Zheng} received the Ph.D. degree from the University of Technology Sydney, Australia, in 2021 and the B.S. degree from Fudan University, China, in 2016.
+He is currently a postdoctoral researcher at NExT++, School of Computing, National University of Singapore.
 He was an intern at Nvidia Research (2018) and Baidu Research (2020).
 His research interests include robust learning for image retrieval, generative learning for data augmentation, and unsupervised domain adaptation. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yi Yang} received the Ph.D. degree in computer science from Zhejiang University, Hangzhou, China, in 2010.
-He is currently a professor with University of Technology Sydney, Australia.
-He was a Post-Doctoral Research with the School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, USA.
-His current research interest includes machine learning and its applications to multimedia content analysis and computer vision, such as multimedia indexing and retrieval, video analysis and video semantics understanding. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Yi Yang} received the Ph.D. degree in computer science from Zhejiang University, China, in 2010.
+He is currently a professor with the College of Computer Science and Technology, Zhejiang University, China.
+He was a professor with University of Technology Sydney, Australia.
+Prior to joining UTS, he was a postdoctoral researcher with the School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, USA.
+His current research interest includes machine learning and its applications to multimedia content analysis and computer vision, such as multimedia analysis and video semantics understanding. \end{IEEEbiography}